xScarlife/useful-websites/README.md

 **The Undermine Journal https://theunderminejournal.com.**
 ```
-The Undermine Journal has no control over, and assumes no responsibility for the content, privacy policies, or practices of any third party web sites or services.
+The Undermine Journal has no control over, and assumes no responsibility for the content.
 ```

 **Oribos Exchange https://oribos.exchange.**